yazz/VisualJS/README.md

 #### How much will Yazz cost?
 Yazz Pilot is free to download and use.
 We will be releasing a hosted version at some point.

+#### What does Yazz mean by Self Service?
+When we say Self Service we mean that Yazz can be used by people who are not Professional programmers.

 #### Is there commercial support for Pilot?
 If you require commercial support then please go to https://yazz.com